PC-Admin/PerthChat-User-Guide/README.rst

 - Run by privacy advocates, not ad companies.
 - Service is made with 100% Free and Open Source Software.
 - E2E messenging and voice/video calling.
+- A fun enviroment with lenient moderation standards.
 - No number or email registration required.
 - Free to the public, forever.